kommitters/chaincerts-smart-contracts/README.md

     --id b38c29ee40c874afebd34b6b82b9d2107ef87045d475db8b074e2e02c8d49f77 \
     -- get_chaincerts
 ```
-11. The organization has already been added to the Access Control List of the wallet, then we can distribute a certificate from the certs_governance.
+11. Once the organization has been added to the Access Control List of the wallet, we can proceed with distributing a certificate from the certs_governance.
 ```
 soroban contract invoke \
     --source-account SC54VFEAE3MXFJ2QYR5TCJDZYIYADAJFUPGZIDIEOFTAYQRMOVLRHM6U \